hello. we’re glad you’re

 A – It is critical you ensure that you are acting in accordance with current State and Territory restrictions, and that your travel policies clearly address where employees can travel, under what circumstances this may be allowed, and the permission processes required.
 Employers should be assessing the risk of requiring employees to travel, particularly overseas, even for critical meetings.

-You should also be carefully considering insurance cover and how that would be impacted and whether coverage will extend to a scenario in light of what is now currently known about COVID-19.
+You should also be carefully considering insurance cover and how that would be impacted and whether coverage will extend to a scenario in light of what is now known about COVID-19.

 Q – Can I stand-down employees due to COVID-19?